documentationfor yFiles for HTML 3.0.0.1

 Spanning Tree

-A spanning tree of an undirectedconnectedgraph is a subset of its edges that induces a tree that connects all nodes of the graph.
-A minimum spanning tree of a weighted connected graph is a spanning tree whose edges have minimum overall cost among all spanning trees of that graph.
+A spanning tree of an undirectedconnectedgraph is a subset of its edges that forms a tree connecting all nodes of the graph.
+A minimum spanning tree of a weighted connected graph is a spanning tree with the lowest possible total cost for its edges among all spanning trees of that graph.

 Top